dbt-labs/docs.getdbt.com/website/docs/guides/orchestration/webhooks/zapier-slack.md

 Select **Code by Zapier** as the App, and **Run Python** as the Event.

-This step is very similar to the one described above, but can skip a lot of the initial validation work.
+This step is very similar to the one described in the main example, but can skip a lot of the initial validation work.

 In the **Set up action** area, add two items to **Input Data**: `run_id` and `account_id`.
 Map those to the `3.
 Output` property and your hardcoded dbt Cloud Account ID respectively.